webpack/webpack.js.org/src/content/configuration/watch.md

 ## `info-verbosity`

-`string: 'none' | 'info' | 'verbose'`
+`string = 'info': 'none' | 'info' | 'verbose'`

 Controls verbosity of the lifecycle messaging, e.g. the `Started watching files...` log.
-Setting `info-verbosity` to `verbose` will also message to console at the beginning and the end of incremental build. `info-verbosity` is set to `info` by default.
+Setting `info-verbosity` to `verbose` will also message to console at the beginning and the end of incremental build.

 ```bash
 webpack --watch --info-verbosity verbose